 We looked far and wide, tested hundreds of options and studied the properties of all the popular materials to find what would ultimately become what we feel are the best iPad Pro back covers available.
 What makes them so good?

-Hard Plastic Back Cover
+Hard Plastic iPad Back Covers

 The material used lacks the elasticity needed to prevent failing over time.
-When you attach a hard plastic cover to the back or the iPad Pro, the material, on the structural level, goes into tension and compression and there is no "give" to the materials.
+When you attach a hard plastic cover to the back of the iPad Pro, the material, on the structural level, goes into tension and compression and there is no "give" to the materials.
 In a very short time, stress fractures occur, usually around the corners.

 Silicone Back Cover

-Silicone made it's fame in the Apple case space being the go to material for early iPhone cases.
+Silicone made its fame in the Apple case space being the go-to material for early iPhone cases.
 While the tacky texture of the material was a great contrast to the "bar of soap" slipperiness of the iPhone shape, the novelty grew old quickly.

-Silicone attracts dirt like a 2 year old in a sand box.
-Dirt, lint, low flying objects and everything else in it's vicinity seems to stick to it the same way your hand does.
+Silicone attracts dirt like a 2-year-old in a sandbox.
+Dirt, lint, low-flying objects and everything else in its vicinity seems to stick to it the same way your hand does.
 It also yellows over time.
-Your $800 state of art cell phone would eventually look more like a 10 year old pair of swimming goggles that was left in the sun all summer.
+Your $800 state of art cell phone would eventually look more like a 10-year-old pair of swimming goggles that was left in the sun all summer.

 On the positive side, silicone is good for absorbing impacts and will not crack and fall apart like hard plastic.

 The cover should be durable and tough, able to absorb small impacts and last more than a few weeks.
-The best back covers for 10.5 and 12.5 iPads will be Smart Keyboard compatible.
+The best back covers for iPads will be Smart Keyboard compatible.
 The cover should complete the process that the Smart Keyboard started, seamlessly integrating with it to create a united whole.